ieee-vgtc/ieeevis.org/year/2018/info/call-participation/infovis-paper-types.md

 * case studies (involving real users)
 * replications of past studies that validate or contradict key findings

 *Applied information visualization:*

 * reports of information visualization in domains where it has impact
 * using information visualization for education and teaching
 * design studies
+* visualization toolkit design

+Please note that topics primarily involving encodings where the spatial layout is given by the dataset (such as scalar, vector and tensor fields) might be a better match for the "[IEEE SciVis Conference at IEEE VIS](http://staging.ieeevis.org/year/2018/info/call-participation/scivis-paper-types)".
+Similarly, topics that clearly focus on visual analytics, e.g., an integration of data analysis algorithms and visual interfaces to support analysis, might be a better match for the IEEE VAST Conference, also at IEEE VIS.
+The papers co-chairs reserve the right to move papers between these three conferences based on topic and perceived fit.

 ## Paper Types

-VIS papers typically fall into one of five categories: technique, system, design study, evaluation, or model.
+VIS papers often fall into one or many of five main categories: technique, system, design study, evaluation, or model.
 We briefly discuss these categories below.
 Although your main paper type has to be specified during the paper submission process, papers can include elements of more than one of these categories; in fact, successful papers sometimes combine elements from several paper types.
+Please see
-Please see "[Process and Pitfalls in Writing Information Visualization Research Papers](https://www.cs.ubc.ca/labs/imager/tr/2008/pitfalls/)" by Tamara Munzner for more detailed discussion on how to write a successful VIS paper.
+"[Process and Pitfalls in Writing Information Visualization Research Papers](https://www.cs.ubc.ca/labs/imager/tr/2008/pitfalls/)" by Tamara Munzner for more detailed discussion on how to write a successful VIS paper.
 The paper types below include several example papers demonstrating each respective paper type.
 All of these example papers are selected from Best Papers or Honorable Mentions at past InfoVis conferences.

 ### Paper Type: Technique

 Technique papers introduce novel techniques or algorithms that have not previously appeared in the literature, or that significantly extend known techniques or algorithms, for example by scaling to datasets of much larger size than before or by generalizing a technique to a larger class of uses.
 The technique or algorithm description provided in the paper should be complete enough that a competent graduate student in visualization could implement the work, and the authors should create a prototype implementation of the methods.
 Relevant previous work must be referenced, and the advantage of the new methods over it should be clearly demonstrated.
 There should be a discussion of the tasks and datasets for which this new method is appropriate, as well as its limitations.
 Evaluation is likely to strengthen technique papers.

 Examples: